mickfuzz/phd4/_posts/2021-10-27-abstract-and-concrete-frameworks.md

 In the UK, computing and computational devices are all around us.
 Young people interact with them in many ways including, general communication, games, social media and many creative fun apps .
 Computing as a subject draws on this diverse engagement and computing teachers share their creative approaches to covering the computing curriculum, building fluency in programming and developing wider computer science knowledge.
 When we can connect computing to young people's genuine interests then magic happens.
 This chapter champions the value of hands-on teaching approaches.
 It does this by highlighting on-going tensions in the world of educational between abstract and concrete approaches, looks at definitions and role of Computational Thinking in an accessible way, examines inspirational and inclusive approaches to computing education.

 Before jumping into the more theory base part of this chapter it is a good idea to explore some of the terms that we will use in this and other chapters.
-Particularly the term inclusion and engagement.
+Particularly the terms inclusion and engagement.

 <!-- Recent years have brought a new diversity of software tools and engaging materials  of computing projects.
 While these tools are perhaps the most visible signs of progress in this field, effective pedagogies to support the coding and computing process have also received attention.
 In the second half of the chapter we will look at some of the learning supports available to educators who want, help their learners jump right into coding, sustain interest and reflect on the progress they have made. -->